nicktheo59/non-nicktheo59.github.io/index1.md

 ***

-Finally, I'll leave you with perspective-changing long video to watch if you have time for it...
+Lastly, I'll leave you with a every interesting video I saw recently.
+Thanks for stopping by, that'll be all.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8QiPFmIMxFc?start=1401" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-...or a much shorter one if you don't.
-Thanks for stopping by.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/fW8amMCVAJQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <!-- When it would be necessary / useful include a search tool -->